Rareloop/lumberjack-docs/the-basics/session.md

 ## Configuration
 The Session is configured using the `config/session.php` file.
 By default Lumberjack is configured to store all session data as files on the disk.

-TODO: Outline configuration options and talk about how encryption can be enabled.
+TODO: Outline configuration options and talk about how encryption can be enabled

 ## Usage